r00dY/ai-design-benchmark/README.md

 # GPT4-V is terrible at web design

-This repo is a short set of experiments that tests whether GPT4-V understands web design.
+This repo is a short set of simple experiments that test whether GPT4-V understands web design.

-Short answer: It doesn't (yet).
+**Short answer:** It doesn't.
+(Yet).

 ## Background

-I recently tinkered a little bit in the realms of multi-modal models to see whether they can genereate good web designs (for the purpose of Easyblocks).
+I recently played a lot with multi-modal models to see whether they can genereate good web designs (for the purpose of [Easyblocks](https://docs.easyblocks.io)).
 At first I thought it would be probably possible but the deeper I went the more disappointed I was.
 It turns out that currently (as of 15.12.2023) GPT4-V is absolutely clueless about understanding even most basic design rules which makes me doubt whether it's capable (for now) to generate good designs.

 ## Experiments

 I created 12 similar experiments:
-1. I make a screenshot of a section from a well-designed website (openai.com or nike.com)
+1. I make a screenshot of a section from a well-designed website ([openai.com](https://openai.com) or [nike.com](https://nike.com))
-2. I create 3 additional variants of this section, each having obvious design flaws.
+2. I create 3 additional variants of this section, each one having obvious design flaws.
 3. I ask GPT4-V which one is correct.

 ### Example 1

-Here's nike.com banner section.
-Obviously, section A is correct:
+Here's a banner section from Nike website.
+The correct section is obviously A:

 ![Banner Section](./results/screenshots/1/A.png)
 ![Banner Section](./results/screenshots/1/B.png)